 The data fanout record has the standard fields for specifying under what circumstances it will be processed.
 These fields are listed in Scan Fields.

 The data fanout record must specify where the desired output value originates,

 the data which is to be fowarded to the records in its output links.

 The output mode select (OMSL) field determines whether the output originates from another record or from run-time database access.

 When set to

-the desired output is retrieved from the link specified in the desired output (DOL) field,
+the desired output is retrieved from the link specified in the Desired Output Link (DOL) field,

 which can specify either a database or a channel access link,